 Social media and the paranormal is almost like a he said she said scenario.
 There is a lot of back and forward of people trying to get their point across because they believe they have the answer.
-While some people are quite respectful and provide some great information for some educational and thought provoking discussions, others can be aggressive and it becomes a vocal slinging match of who can get the last word in to prove they are correct.
+While some people are quite respectful and provide some great information for some educational and thought-provoking discussions, others can be aggressive and it becomes a vocal slinging match of who can get the last word in to prove they are correct.
 Sometimes we won't take another person's opinion on board simply just because of their belief system.
-We think they are bias.
-Hypothetically lets say we are having a discussion about spirit boxes for example.
+We think they are biased.
+Hypothetically let's say we are having a discussion about spirit boxes for example.
 I might be a person that has spent years devoted to ITC and research in this area.
 Another person may not believe in ITC and think that spirit boxes are broken radios and therefore it is all just radio chatter and shouldn't be used.
-Person A who is the ITC devotee is not going to listen to anything person B has to say because they simply believe they are close minded or not know enough about the inner workings and purpose ITC.
+Person A who is the ITC devotee is not going to listen to anything person B has to say because they simply believe they are close-minded or not know enough about the inner workings and purpose of ITC.
 I mean person A has spent years dedicated to this craft with results so they know from their own experiences that they are working on something that is getting results.
-At the other end of things, person B thinks that person A is wasting their time and is listening to static and misinterpreting radio chatter as the have spent years debunking it so they are not going to take anything person A says seriously either.
+At the other end of things, person B thinks that person A is wasting their time and is listening to static and misinterpreting radio chatter as they have spent years debunking it so they are not going to take anything person A says seriously either.
 Neither person is going to take on board the other's opinion because they think they are being a bit bias.
-At the same time however, we are failing to recognise that by thinking this way, we too are being bias.
+At the same time, however, we are failing to recognize that by thinking this way, we too are being biased.

-When it comes to the paranormal, you tend to surround yourself with like minded individuals.
+When it comes to the paranormal, you tend to surround yourself with like-minded individuals.
 This is an unconscious form of you being bias.
-You may think that you are not bias and that you give everything and everyone a chance, but really we are all bias to a certain degree, even if we don't think we are.
-In fact that is what blind spot bias is all about!
-We think we aren't bias, but we kind of are!
+You may think that you are not biased and that you give everything and everyone a chance, but really we are all biased to a certain degree, even if we don't think we are.
+In fact, that is what blind spot bias is all about!
+We think we aren't biased, but we kind of are!
 Even though we may understand how bias' work and we know how and why we make the decisions that we do, this is an unconscious process.
-Research has indicated that even when we are aware of these bias' and the unconscious decision making process, we still struggle to change our decision making process because really our belief systems and our experiences are what makes us who we are which in turn affects how we make decisions.
+Research has indicated that even when we are aware of these bias' and the unconscious decision-making process, we still struggle to change our decision-making process because really our belief systems and our experiences are what make us who we are which in turn affects how we make decisions.

 “Some say I do it this way, others say I do it that way, but I say I do it the other way.”